 Life insurance is typically used to fund the agreement and may also provide cash to pay other costs.
 How life insurance is employed depends on the structure of the buy-sell agreement.
 In the case of a partnership, for example, the agreement may call for each partner to buy and maintain policies on each of the other partners in an amount sufficient to cover the beneficiary's partnership interest.
 In other types of buy-sell plans, the business entity purchases the insurance policy on each owner and the business is the beneficiary.

-Key person life insurance compensates the business against losses that result from the insured's death.
+Insuring a Key PersonKey person life insurance compensates the business against losses that result from the insured's death.
 In that event, the company-which has purchased the policy and paid the premiums-immediately receives the policy's tax-free death benefit and applies the proceeds toward the resulting business costs.
 Examples of costs include those incurred in recruiting and training a replacement, purchasing the decedent's ownership interest and replacing lost revenue.

 To provide greater flexibility, the company may arrange an exchange agreement, allowing it to transfer coverage to a successor if the key person leaves the firm prior to retirement.
 While the insured is employed, the life insurance may provide the firm with additional benefits, such as a potentially higher credit rating and the ability to tap the policy's cash value for emergency funds.

-• Establishing a value (or valuation method) for the business is a necessary step in determining how much funding will be needed for a buy-sell agreement.
-Likewise, the amount of life insurance to purchase for a key person should be based on a reasonable estimate of the costs the firm would incur as a result of his or her departure.
+Practical Matters• Establishing a value (or valuation method) for the business is a necessary step in determining how much funding will be needed for a buy-sell agreement.
+Likewise, the amount of life insurance to purchase for a key person should be based on a reasonable estimate of the costs the firm would incur as a result of his or her departure.• A professional appraisal is usually advisable in preparing a buy-sell agreement.
+Professional advice is also recommended in key person situations where issues such as a potential reduction in the firm's credit rating or loss of confidence among customers, employees or vendors may be involved.

 • Your insurance agent can provide information about life insurance terms and costs.
 Keep in mind that insurance premiums are not deductible business expenses and that life insurance cash values and death proceeds may result in corporate alternative minimum taxes.